Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Results

 In addition to detecting acoustic and seismic events, precise measurement of their arrival times is essential for scientific analyses such as source localization and subsurface structure imaging.
-We evaluated the arrival-time accuracy using manually annotated or reviewed arrival picks for signals with clear and consistent onsets, such as blue whale B calls, fin whale calls, earthquake P- and S-waves, and short-duration unknown signals. \Cref{fig:example_and_eval}(c) shows that DASNet achieved high timing precision for marine mammal vocalizations, with mean absolute errors of 0.15~s (standard deviation 0.20~s) for blue whale B calls; and a mean of 0.08~s (standard deviation 0.11~s) for fin whale calls.
-The short-duration unknown signals with sharp onsets show the highest accuracy (a mean of 0.06~s and a standard deviation of 0.10~s).
-Seismic phases exhibited lower timing precision, with a mean of approximately 0.17~s (standard deviation 0.24~s) for P-waves, and a mean of 0.15~s (standard deviation of 0.21~s) for S-waves.
-Overall, the achieved arrival-time precision is sufficient for downstream analyses such as event localization and subsurface structure imaging, across different acoustic and seismic signal types.
+We evaluated the arrival-time accuracy using manually annotated or reviewed arrival picks for signals with clear and consistent onsets, such as blue whale B calls, fin whale calls, and earthquake P- and S-waves. \Cref{fig:example_and_eval}(c) shows that DASNet achieved high timing precision for marine mammal vocalizations, with mean absolute errors of 0.07~s (standard deviation 0.10~s) for blue whale B calls, and a mean of 0.04~s (standard deviation 0.08~s) for fin whale calls.
+Seismic phases exhibited lower timing precision, with a mean of approximately 0.08~s (standard deviation 0.11~s) for P-waves, and a mean of 0.08~s (standard deviation of 0.12~s) for S-waves.
+Overall, the arrival-time precision is sufficient for downstream analyses, such as event localization and subsurface structure imaging, across different acoustic and seismic signal types.

 The experiments above demonstrate that DASNet can effectively detect and measure marine acoustic and seismic signals, expanding DAS's utility across diverse scientific disciplines.
-In the subsequent sections, we apply the trained model to three years of continuous SeaFOAM recordings to explore its potential for several environmental and geophysical monitoring applications.
+In the subsequent sections, we apply the trained model to nearly four years of continuous SeaFOAM recordings to explore its potential for several environmental and geophysical monitoring applications.